oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

 Run brute.py

-...First, I noticed that `/?page=1` gets appended to the URL when clicking on `Page 1`, and `/?page=2` gets appended to the URL when clicking on `Page 2`.
+First, I noticed that `/?page=1` gets appended to the URL when clicking on `Page 1`, and `/?page=2` gets appended to the URL when clicking on `Page 2`.
 So, brute.py scrapes URLs with higher page numbers until it finds something on the webpage resembling `X-MAS`.